skupperproject/skewer/README.md

 ~~~

 The initial steps are usually standard ones.
 There are also some
 standard steps at the end.
-You may be able to do something like this:
+You may be able to use something like
+this:

 ~~~ yaml
 steps: